melles1991/usecuewebsite/_posts/en/2021-04-01-instagram-interface-icons.md

 <img src="/img/carousel.svg" alt="Instagram interface icon carousel album" style="width: 5rem; vertical-align: middle; margin-right: 1rem;" /> Carousel

 They weigh around 1.5kb each.
-Their intellectual property belongs to Instagram, but when you use them solely for [displaying your Instagram feed](https://profilepageimages.usecue.com/) this seems no problem to me.
+They are the intellectual property of Instagram (copyrights), but when you use them solely for [displaying your Instagram feed](https://profilepageimages.usecue.com/) this seems no problem to me.

 Happy coding!